DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "That's right."

-Paladin answered to astonished Rinne, with one eye closed.
+Light Knight answered to astonished Rinne, with one eye closed.

 "We took _Holy Light Garments_ from elven village in battle with cryptids.
 It is treasure with unparalleled magic resistance."